Auram/cameralinking/README.md

 This is a Blender addon that adds custom properties to collections that allow control over visibilty based on active camera.

 The properties are simply booleans that determine whether a collection is visible in the viewport/render based on its True or False value.
+There's a simple panel to control visibility toggling in the viewport sidebar.

 **Demo Video:** https://youtu.be/89Xfj3Pts_U